bntoine/Vibe_Ribbon/README.md

 <p align="center"><img alt="VibeRibbon Logo" src="VibeRibbonLogoLarge.png" height=200 width=200></p>

-## Note for windows users.
+## Note for Windows users.
-This script is natively compatible with Linux and Mac, and should be usable with [WSL](https://docs.microsoft.com/windows/wsl/install).
-It's based on information I found in [this pastebin](https://pastebin.com/iFZKHbyH) which is directly applicable to windows.
+This script is natively compatible with Linux and MacOS, and should be usable on Windows with [WSL](https://docs.microsoft.com/windows/wsl/install).
+It's based on information I found in [this pastebin](https://pastebin.com/iFZKHbyH) which is directly applicable to Windows.
 You can also use [this website](https://vibcue.github.io/) to generate cue files.

 ## General info.